VeritasSoftware/AgentFramework/README.md

 ## TypeScript Client for MCP Server

-There is a TypeScript client library `Intellectus.AIAgent.MCPServer.Client` that you can use to call the MCP Server.
+There is a TypeScript client library `ts-intellectus-aiagent-mcpserver-client` that you can use to call the MCP Server.

 Read [**more**](/ts-intellectus-aiagent-mcpserver-client/README.md).